omf2097/openomf/README.md

 CMake is required for building this package.
 LibPNG is required for importing and exporting image data.
 Compiling should be possible with any C99 capable C compiler (GCC and CLANG tested).

+Note!
+GCC 4.8.x series has bugs that may prevent compiling in debug mode!

 Some common package manager commands for receiving the dependencies:

 Debian: